GavinHuttley/tib/_sources/python/numpy.rst.txt

         result

-    The expect result from conversion is
+    The expected result from conversion is

     .. jupyter-execute::
         :hide-code: